tikubgh/true-internet-bonding-using-vps-server-network/README.md

-True Internet bonding joint two ISP internet speed example 50mbps (ISP-1) & 50 mbps (ISP-2) equals 100mbps output using single connection IDM full 100 mbps bandwidth.
+True Internet bonding joint two ISP internet speed example  (ISP-1 50mbps) & (ISP-2 50mbps) equals 100mbps output using single connection IDM full 100 mbps bandwidth.
 Main Features:-
 If we have a big file size download data with no resume facility with single connection link it can easily download with combined 100 mbps speed.